 He really is sorry, too, and the tour guide can tell.
 He smiles back at Alex.
 "It is not your fault."
 We walk down another passageway, past row after row of empty slots in the stone where bodies once rested, until we round another corner and find in one of those slots on the floor the life-sized, pure-white, prone, marble effigy of Saint Cecilia.
 Alex yells, "Oh!" and spins around as if to run away.
 He grabs the leather lapels of his jacket and gasps.
 "Shit!"
 He plants one enormous hand on my shoulder and half sobs, "Oh my God, Paula, look at her."

 I am looking.
 She is truly unnerving, a white stone sprawl amidst the brown stone, a permanent rendering of someone long dead, absolutely life-like, her face turned down and away along the line where her neck was severed from her body.
-"Her coffin was discovered here in 817," the tour guide explains in solemn, accented tones that recall every Italian gangster film I have ever seen.
+"Her coffin was discovered here in 817," the tour guide explains in solemn, accented tones recalling every Italian gangster film I have ever seen.
 "It was opened in 1599, and her body had been unaffected by time.
 Perfectly preserved.
 She looked exactly as she looks here.
 An artist sketched her before she began to deteriorate once the coffin was opened."

 Alex has recovered somewhat and is leaning close to her.
 "How come she's lying on her side?" he asks, running his hand over her hips and thigh the way he sometimes does mine.